webauthn4j/webauthn4j/README.md

 Spring Security WebAuthn provides Web Authentication specification support for your Spring application.
 Users can login with WebAuthn compliant authenticator.

 **This is a Proof of Concept.
 Not for production use for now.
-Design may change radically. **
+Design may change radically.**

 ## Documentation

-You can find out more details from the [reference](https://ynojima.github.io/spring-security-webauthn/en/) .
+You can find out more details from the [reference](https://ynojima.github.io/spring-security-webauthn/en/).

 ## Build